SOURAVPRASAD49/CSV-To-MongoDB/README.md

 1.run npm install to download all the dependencies.

-2.Create a .env file in the root and Add your own MongoDB URL ans ACCESS_TOKEN.
+2.Create a .env file in the root and Add your own MongoDB URL and ACCESS_TOKEN.

 3.run npm start to start the server.